shadowpm/simple-chat-task/README.md

 # Simple chat task overview

-This application consists of a single chatting page, similar to a chat room.
+This application consists of a simple form that gets the user name, and the single chatting page, similar to a chat room.
 User can send and recieve messages.

 <b>Implementation duration:</b> about 3 hours